rizdaprasetya/mt-alt-doc/en/after-payment/http-notification.md

 ### Note on custom HTTP(s) Notification Headers
 Midtrans currently does not support custom HTTP(s) header to be added on our HTTP(s) Notification request.
 It means if your notification URL endpoint require extra HTTP(s) header to accept request (such as requiring Basic Auth or custom API key headers), it will not be supported.
 Your notification URL endpoint must allow regular HTTP(s) request without any custom headers.

+### Security Aspect
+If you have concern regarding the security aspect, please refer to [Verifying Authenticity section](#verifying-notification-authenticity).
+As long as you are using a valid HTTPs endpoint & verifying notification authenticity, it should be secure enough already (e.g. from any MiTM attack attempt, etc.).